flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-4/index.md

     _key: card-4-e5003daf-4d94-4b3f-8393-da7745c747d2
   - order: 4
     body: >-
-      > ‘It is 50 times more powerful than heroin.
+      "It is 50 times more powerful than heroin.
 It is very inexpensive.
-It is coming primarily from China and coming primarily through our U.S. Postal Service, if you can believe it.’
+It is coming primarily from China and coming primarily through our U.S. Postal Service, if you can believe it."

       Senator Rob Portman (R-OH) as the Senate looks to pass a bill this week to